terrAIntel

 • A set of AI algorithms (The Herd) and EGSE (Oasis).

 These products define the company product offer and are dedicated for missions up to 500 kg, and up to Class 4.
 The major idea of SME as a Service is to allow customer to use them remotely, whenever they want and wherever they are.
 The Customer will get access to the major KP Labs hardware products to be able to test and verify their algorithms.
-This solution will allow the customer to receive remote access to the product through Virtual Private Network as presented below, and use it as they pay, being able to configure the solution as they need.
+This solution will allow the customer to receive remote access to the product through a Virtual Private Network as presented below (see Added Value section), and use it as they pay, being able to configure the solution as they need.
 To use the SME as a Service, a customer will need a computer station with open-source tools to design their AI solutions (such as TensorFlow), list of requirements for the mission and Internet access.

 Added Value